bep/bepsays.com/content/post/effective-testing-in-go.en.md

 ## Do not force-write unit tests

-Testing things in isolation, proper unit tests, is a good thing when you can do so with ease, and you should build your code with that in mind.
+Testing in isolation, proper unit tests, is a good thing when you can do so with ease, and you should build your code with that in mind.

 But when the "unit of test" depends on a chain of preprocessing, going out of the way to run only that small part makes little sense.
 You'll end up with tests that depends on a not-so-realistic synthetic data set or tests that look like this: